 - Have your child think of one of Mom’s favorite things.

 - Next, assist your child in using a pencil to lightly draw a simple sketch of the selected favorite thing.
 Make sure the sketch is simple enough that words can be written along the shape easily.
 Your child should only draw an outline, if possible.

 - Now, talk to her about words that describe Mom as well as Mom's favorite thing.
-Is Mom fun-loving?
-A pizza-lover?
-A purse collector?
-A good cook?
-Does she love her rose garden?
+This is the perfect time to introduce a few new words and stretch your first grader's vocabulary.
+Is Mom easy-going?
+A cinephile?
+A fashionista?
+A gourmet?
+Does she have a green thumb?
 Using the pencil outline as a guide, have your child use colored pencils to write words that describe Mom and her favorite thing in the shape of the sketch.
 Turn the paper as she writes so that your child is always writing from left to right along the outline of the shape, and help her in choosing colors that will bring the picture to life.